alphajuliet/network-rdf/README.md

 ## Done

+- Export the basic profile as RDF
+- Cache basic_profile call to speed up unit testing
 - Move testing to RSpec.
 - Cache the expensive call for connections from LinkedIn.
 - Set up relative cache directory to source file